 My opinion: I believe Ramada to be a hidden gem in the heartlands.
 It’s not one of the usual places that come to mind when booking a staycation, and that’s a shame.
 Ramada has consistently punched above my expectations in every regard, from the meticulously clean room (modernly furnished with a bathtub to boot) to the picturesque pool and garden area.
 The service is great and even the food from the hotel New Ubin restaurant is delicious (be sure to order the fried rice).
 For less than $100, Ramada is a great value proposition, and personally my favourite out of the 5 hotels that I’ve listed at this price point.

-Prices: The City View room (with $20 dining credit) starts at $95 a night.
+Prices: The City View room starts at $190 a night.

 Location: 16 Ah Hood Rd, Singapore 329982

-Review: I reviewed my recent stay at Orchard Hotel here.
+Review: I reviewed my recent stay at Furama Riverfront here, as well as a Youtube video here.

-Review: I reviewed my stay at Wanderlust here.
+Review: I reviewed my recent stay at lyf Funan here, as well as a Youtube video here.

 We are now firmly in the 5-star hotel category – expect well-furnished rooms, attentive service, and a wealth of amenities on offer.